kramse/nmap-ci/README.md

 # nmap-ci
-Running Nmap in a docker from CI
+Running Nmap and other tools in a docker from Concourse CI.

 ## Usage